ElektraInitiative/libelektra/doc/news/_preparation_next_release.md

 - Python: add guide for Debian 11 (bullseye) _(Lukas Hartl @lukashartl)_
 - Fix some errors in the tutorials `Cascading Lookups` and `Command-line Options` _(Florian Lindner @flo91)_
 - <<TODO>>
+- Extend and update the tutorial for writing specifications, add section about using specs in production _(Florian Lindner @flo91)_
 - <<TODO>>
 - <<TODO>>
 - <<TODO>>